- What is the population of Protestant students at Wesleyan?

 - Are there area churches I can attend?

 Yes, there are several churches of diverse denominations in Middletown and the surrounding area.
-A list is provided for students at the beginning of the academic year and available in the Protestant Chaplain’s office.
+A list is available in the Protestant Chaplain’s office.
 Some churches provide transportation.

 - Where is the Protestant Chaplain’s office?

 - Does the Protestant Chaplain have regular office hours?

 Rev. Tracy is part-time and is normally on campus Mondays, Tuesdays, Thursdays, and Sundays.
 Feel free to drop in to chat or make an appointment.
 She can be reached at x2277 or email@example.com.

 The Protestant Chaplain is available to serve the pastoral and spiritual needs of students, faculty and staff on-campus.
 Both Wesleyan students and employees have sought counseling for family, relationship, health, moral behavior, financial issues, stress management, vocational discernment, spiritual formation, crisis, grief and emotional support.
 Conversations with the chaplain are confidential and done with compassionate listening in a supporting and encouraging environment.*

 *If there is a clinical need, the chaplain refers students to the Office of Behavioral Health at 327 High Street (Davison Health Center).
 Faculty and staff in need of clinical counseling are referred to the Wesleyan Employee Assistance Program (EAP) provider, The Wellness Corporation, to see or speak with an EAP counselor.